Although its name doesn’t make it clear, Norton Secure VPN is very much a VPN.

 We personally test the customer support team of every VPN we review.
 This means asking technical question through the live chat feature (where applicable) and measuring the response time for email questions.
 Whether you need to connect to a specific server, change your security protocol, or configure a VPN on your router, finding a VPN with quality customer support should be important to you.

-Norton WiFi Privacy is affordable, offering three different plans with monthly or yearly payment.
+Norton Secure VPN is affordable, offering three different plans with monthly or yearly payment.
 Number of devices is the only variable — you can choose from 1, 5, or 10 simultaneous connections.

 The yearly subscription is heavily upsold, resulting in up to a 40% discount.
 Users on a budget need not worry, however, as the per-month option is very reasonably priced.